chemmatcars/XAnoS/docs/_sources/Fit_Widget.rst.txt

 Function Editor
 ***************
-The editor provides an interface to write new functions to be included in the Fit_Widget_.
+The editor provides an interface to write new functions to be included in the :ref:`Fit_Widget`.
 The editor is enabled with python syntax highlighting.

 .. figure:: ./Figures/Function_Editor.png
     :figwidth: 100%